-If, for any reason, the New Tenant moves out of the rental premises before the lease has concluded they realize that it is their responsibility to find a replacement tenant.
-The New Tenant is to take reasonable steps to find a replacement roommate who is acceptable to the present roommates.
-If one of the roommates moves out, the New Tenant understands that it the Landlord/Principal Tenant’s responsibility to take reasonable steps to find a replacement tenant.
-The New Tenant understands that it is in the best interests of all roommates to replace any departing tenants.
+If, for any reason, the New Tenant moves out of the rental premises before the lease has concluded, they realize that it is their responsibility to find a replacement tenant.
+The New Tenant takes reasonable steps to find a replacement roommate acceptable to the present roommates.
+If one of the roommates moves out, the New Tenant understands that the Landlord/Principal Tenant’s responsibility is to take reasonable steps to find a replacement tenant.
+The New Tenant understands that it is in all roommates’ best interests to replace any departing tenants.

-Attached is a description of further agreements; are incorporated into this contract, including food/shopping arrangements; cleaning responsibilities; privacy; parking; sharing of personal items; noise/study times; smoking/drinking; parties and entertaining; overnight guests; pets, etc.
+Attached is a description of further agreements; that is incorporated into this contract, including food/shopping arrangements, cleaning responsibilities, privacy, parking, sharing of personal items, noise/study times, smoking/drinking, parties and entertaining, overnight guests, pets, etc.

-This Lease shall be governed by and construed following the laws of the State of New York.
+This lease shall be governed by and construed following the State of New York laws.

 The roommates have executed this agreement on this ___ day of ________, 20____.